-i) Revenue recognition Revenue from Contract with customers
+h) Revenue from Contract with customers

-The Company manufactures and sells a range of automobile suspension products.
 Revenue from contracts with customers is recognized when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
 The Company has generally concluded that it is the principal in its revenue arrangements, because it typically controls the goods before transferring them to the customer.